 - Joint Motion of Chairman Brown Dutrieuille and Vice Chairman DeFrank

 - Statement of Commissioner Yanora

 The Commission issued a Secretarial Letter with Agenda on December 21, 2022, to establish and convene an EV Charging Rate Design Working Group.
-A meeting of the EV Charging Rate Design Working Group was scheduled for January 25, 2023, from 9 am to 11 am.
-This meeting will be held in person and virtually in the Keystone Building in Harrisburg.
+A meeting of the EV Charging Rate Design Working Group was held on January 25, 2023, from 9 am to 11 am.
+This meeting was held in person and virtually in the Keystone Building in Harrisburg.

 - EV Charging Rate Design Working Group Meeting Presentation

 - Synapse Energy Economics Study Presentation – Rate Design to Maximize the Benefits of Transportation Electrification

 - Synapse Energy Economics Study Report - Maximizing the Benefits of Transportation Electrification in Pennsylvania - Prepared for the PA Department of Environmental Protection.
 Published March 24, 2023.

 - EV Charging Rate Design Working Group Participant List - Updated Feb.
 16, 2023.

 Another entirely virtual Working Group Meeting was held on February 16, 2023 from 10 am to noon.
 Agenda